- 8 min read

 What is Audio Labeling, Essentially?

-These interactive systems are built on top of models that can process audio in real time, such as Mozilla’s DeepSpeech or Meta AI’s Wav2Vec 2.0.
+These interactive systems are built on top of models that can process audio data in real time, such as Mozilla’s DeepSpeech or Meta AI’s Wav2Vec 2.0.

 • Writing out speech as text (audio transcription)